stelligent/stelligent_commons/README.md

 ## Customizing the created VPC

 The VpcCfnGenerator is meant to be flexible enough (at the cost of a fair amount of complexity and over-engineering!?!??) to create a variety of different
+VPC configurations.
+The typical customization will be to set the cidr blocks and to decide how many subnets of each type to create (public, natt-ed, private).

-VPC configurations, but this is meant more for a developer to use instead of an "end user".
-Calls to VpcCfnGenerator should be wrapped up in a one-click script that can be incorporated into a deployment pipeline or just used by an arbitrary person without programming experience.
+The basic tool is meant more for a developer to use instead of an "end user", but calls to VpcCfnGenerator should be wrapped up in a one-click script that can be incorporated into a deployment pipeline or just used by an arbitrary person without programming experience.

+It would also be possible to make an elaborate CLI interface to exercise the API if desired.

 To create a new script, one can use the examples in the bin directory as a starting point.
 From here you can either add command line arguments or customize the VPC created as desired.
 The basic flow of the script is: